 This vaccine is available in adult and pediatric dosages.
 Pediatric dosage 0.5 ml contains Hepatitis B virus surface antigen HBsAg.
-Adult dose is 1 ml contains Hepatitis B virus surface antigen.
+Adult dose is 1 ml and contains Hepatitis B virus surface antigen.

-How is Engerix-B vaccine available?
+How is the Engerix-B vaccine available?

 It is available in single dose form.

-How is Engerix-B vaccine stored?
+How is the Engerix-B vaccine stored?

 Engerix-B vaccine is stored at 2-8 degree Celsius.
-The temperature range should be maintained with the help of cold chain.
+The temperature range should be maintained with the help of a cold chain.

 The temperature range should be maintained at all levels of transport and storage.
 The vaccine should not be frozen.